-In that same vein, I also prepare somewhat in case my laptop does get swiped.
+In that same vein, I also prepare in case my laptop does get swiped.
 Specifically, that means:

 - My hard drive is encrypted.

-- My sensitive data is stored in folders that are encrypted using BoxCryptor.
+- My sensitive data is stored in folders encrypted using BoxCryptor.
 Those folders are not mounted unless I need something.

-- LastPass is set to require a password re-prompt after a certain amount of inactivity.
+- LastPass, my password management software, is set to require a password re-prompt after a certain amount of inactivity.

 - I have two-factor authentication enabled on as many accounts as support it, including LastPass.

 - I have tracking/remote wiping software installed.

 Computer theft and recovery is a larger topic that’s only tangential to using open Wi-Fi hotspots.
-Clearly, though, if you are a frequent user of assorted open hotspots in your community or when you travel, a little attention to theft prevention and recovery is worth it as well.
+Clearly, though, if you are a frequent user of assorted open hotspots in your community or when you travel, a little attention to theft prevention and recovery is worthwhile.

 Security and convenience are always at odds